Special offer

 Vacation entitlement

-The most common use for a leave request form is for planned vacation.
 According to the Canadian Labour Code, each employee is entitled to two weeks of paid vacation time for each year of employment at the same company.
-After five consecutive years with the same company, vacation leave increases to three weeks, and after ten years this increases again to four weeks.
+After five consecutive years with the same company, vacation leave increases to three weeks.
+After 10 years, this increases again to four weeks.

 Vacation pay